Acute Medicine MSc

-The Acute Medicine masters course provides a progression route from the Postgraduate Diploma course in Acute Medicine.
+The online Acute Medicine MSc provides a progression route from the Postgraduate Diploma.
 Course Code: QMSP074

-Diploma MSc is a collaborative partner of the University of South Wales.
-On successful completion of this course, you will receive a University of South Wales Masters Diploma in Acute Medicine.
+Diploma MSc is a collaborative partner of the University of South Wales and on successful completion of this course, you will receive an Acute Medicine MSc.

-The MSc in Acute Medicine runs over 1 calendar year.
-Starting with an initial 12-week online module to develop skills in critical appraisal and knowledge of research methodologies, students then choose either the professional project module which consists of a 1,500 word proposal and 10,500 word professional project.
+The Acute Medicine MSc course starts with an initial 12 week online module that will develop skills in critical appraisal and knowledge of research methodologies.
+Students then complete the professional project module, which consists of a 1,200 word proposal and 10,800 word professional project (dissertation).

-On completion of the Acute Medicine MSc, you will be able to:
+On successful completion of the Acute Medicine MSc, you will be able to:

-- Critically apply an advanced knowledge of acute medicine to decision-making in unpredictable and/or complex situations.
+- Demonstrate reflection, creativity, an advanced knowledge and practical understanding of acute medicine to decision-making in unpredictable and/or complex patient scenarios and situations.

 - Design and undertake research, development or strategic activities to inform the investigation and treatment of patients presenting to acute medicine.